smokeB0x/bitrex/README.md

 Set-ExecutionPolicy RemoteSigned
 Press enter and type "A", then press enter agein.

-You can now run scripts on you PC.
+You can now run scripts on your PC.